 Together we started Three Treasures Responsible Tourism in Bagan in early 2016.
 Our mission promotes sustainable tourism and

 As we sought out the most secret and fascinating locations around Bagan for our guests, we were slowly accepted into the community.
 We developed close ties with temple caretakers, local farmers, artisans, and other social and environmentally-conscious people in the area.
-In this way, we share the best of Bagan’s culture and traditions with our guests.
+In this way, we share the best of Burmese culture and traditions with our guests through responsible travel in Bagan.

 In order to spread the benefits of tourism directly with local communities, we began to collaborate with these communities to create authentic experiences for visitors that also respect and engage with local culture.
 Over time, our local friends have come to understand our work and participate more closely in our projects and tour activities.
 We now have many local artisans, monks, farmers, and others involved in our tours and projects.
 We encourage our guests to slow down and see more in greater detail.